google/chatbase-node/README.md

 ## Use

-Require the client in your application:
+Require the client in the target application:

 ```JS
 var chatbase = require('chatbase-node');
 ```

-Set your api key, user id, agent-type, and platform on the imported module to automatically create new messages with these fields pre-populated:
+Set a valid api key, user id, agent-type, and platform on the imported module to automatically create new messages with these fields pre-populated:

 ```JS
 var chatbase = require('chatbase-node')